 DBS has also been investigated in individuals with primary and secondary dystonia, defined as a neurologic movement disorder characterized by involuntary muscle contractions, which force certain parts of the body into abnormal, contorted, and painful movements or postures.
 Dystonia can be classified according to age of onset, bodily distribution of symptoms, and cause.
 Age of onset can occur during childhood or during adulthood.
 Dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia) or the entire body (generalized dystonia).
 Torticollis is an example of a focal dystonia.
 Dystonia can be classified according to age of onset, bodily distribution of curing childhood or during adulthood.
+Dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia).
+Torticollis is an example of a focal dystonia.
+Dystonia can be classified according to age of onset, bodily distribution of symptoms, and cause.
+Age of onset can occur during childhood or during adulthood.
 Dystonia can affect certain age of onset, bodily distribution of symptoms, and cause.
-Age of onset can occur during childhood or during adulthood or during adulthood.
-Dystonia can affect certain age of onset, bodily distribution of symptoms, and cause.
-Age of onset can occur during childhood or during adulthood or during adulthood.
-Dystonia can affect certain age of onset, bodily distribution of symptoms, and cause.
 Age of onset can occur during childhood or during adulthood.
 Dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia) or the entire body (generalized dystonia).
 Torticollis is an example of a focal dystonia can affect certain portions of the body (focal dystonia and multifocal dystonia) or the entire body (generalized dystonia).
-Torticollis is an example of a focal dystonia).
+Torticollis is an example of a focal dystonia and multifocal dystonia).